cjbnc/mark2epub/recipe_book/tex_mex_chicken.md

 - 1/2 medium red onion - diced
 - Lime wedges - for garnish

+## Directions

+1. Blend all of the sauce ingredients together until smooth and pour into a bowl.
-1. In a medium bowl, toss the chicken with the cumin, chili powder, and lime juice.
+2. In a medium bowl, toss the chicken with the cumin, chili powder, and lime juice.
 Taste test and season with salt and pepper and more seasoning or lime juice if needed.
 Set aside.
-2. Place 1 cup of cooked rice into a bowl.
+3. Place 1 cup of cooked rice into a bowl.
-3. Divide the chicken, black beans, cherry tomatoes, corn, and red onion.
+4. Divide the chicken, black beans, cherry tomatoes, corn, and red onion.
-4. Garnish with lime wedges and serve with the sauce.
+5. Garnish with lime wedges and serve with the sauce.
 Enjoy!